Your basket is currently empty!

 How Long Does Ivermectin Stay in the Body?

-Ivermectin’s elimination half-life is about 18 hours after you take it orally.
+Ivermectin’s elimination half-life is approximately 18 hours after oral administration.

 Your liver breaks down ivermectin through metabolism, primarily by the CYP3A4 enzyme.